donphi/slidev/presentation/slides.md

 # Investment Philosophy

 ## Management drives outcomes.
-Everything else is derivative.
+Everything else are derivatives.

 - Business fundamentals are the *result* of management decisions
 - Investment returns follow management quality
 - Yet the industry obsesses over the derivatives (financials, price action) while treating the primary driver as "qualitative"

-## What if you could score management systematically.
+## What if you could score management systematically?

 - Quantitative scoring of leadership qualities and characteristics
 - Formula-driven — removes emotional bias from allocation